 Yet as research from the Society for Human Resources notes, HR leaders are stepping up to the plate everywhere from partnership initiatives to strategic workforce planning.
 Seventy percent of HR leaders are increasing the amount of time they spend on strategic initiatives—and that number is climbing as organizations prepare for audacious goals in the year ahead.

 5 ways an HR department strategic plan can drive business results

-Here’s a closer look at how proactive, forward-thinking, and strategic HR practices will help companies achieve their goals in 2019.
+Here’s a closer look at how proactive, forward-thinking, and strategic HR practices will help companies achieve their goals:

 1. Give your company an advantage in tight labor markets.

 The economy is healthy, and overall, that’s putting pressure on HR departments to have a strong plan in place for attracting, retaining, and engaging workers.
 As Tech Republic noted, employers in a variety of sectors are feeling the squeeze for top talent—leading to responses that are designed to help brands compete effectively.

 HR leaders will be focused on strategies that help attract talent beyond recruiting for a single position.
 Whether they’re reevaluating compensation models, embracing flexible schedules, or ensuring their values are front and center, HR is paving the way for companies to stand out.
 Building a strong employer brand and focusing on culture will play an important role.